Denoising the Future: Top-p Distributions for Moving Through Time

-\emph{Total Variation Distance for Filtering} With observations, the total variation in the Bell HMM is $0.095$ for top-$0.9$, $0.491$ for top-$0.7$ and $0.846$ for top-$0.5$.
+\paragraph{Total Variation Distance for Filtering} With observations, the total variation in the Bell HMM is $0.095$ for top-$0.9$, $0.491$ for top-$0.7$ and $0.846$ for top-$0.5$.
+The increased error compared to without filtering is because more approximations are made in the process.
 In the Uniform HMM, the total variation distance is the same as for no observations, since the model is uniform.
-We again omit the LM HMM, since observation in text generation is not applicable.
+We again omit the LM HMM, since observation in text generation is not useful.

-Summing up, the top-$p$ approach significantly increases sparsity to more than $0.9$ for top-$0.9$.
-Moreover, top-$p$ is at least an order of magnitude faster than the original HMMs, while the total variation distance for top-$0.9$ stays below $0.09$.
+Regarding which $p$ to choose, our evaluation suggests to start with higher values like $0.9$ and adapt them based on the requirements for runtime and total variation.
+Summing up, the top-$p$ approach using HMM$_{off}$ significantly increases sparsity to more than $0.9$ for top-$0.9$.
+Moreover, HMM$_{off}$ is at least an order of magnitude faster than the original HMMs, while the total variation distance for top-$0.9$ stays below $0.09$.